Requirements, Application Procedures & Documents

 - Mandatory Exit Class: All externship participants must attend a mandatory exit class at the end of the semester.

-- Mandatory orientation: Thursday, September 2 at 3:00pm.
-This will be a Zoom session; contact Molly Jackson if you need the Zoom link.
+- Mandatory orientation: Thursday, September 1, 2022 at 4:00pm.
+Please contact Molly Jackson for the Zoom link.